Frequently Asked Questions

 Common early signs of multiple sclerosis include fatigue, brain fog, depression, anxiety, poor digestion, vision impairment (blindness, double vision), tingling, numbness, weakness in legs or arms, pain, dizziness, muscle spasms, poor balance and bladder issues.

 It’s so important to pay attention to the early warning signs.
 The earlier the infections are treated, the quicker the recovery.
-Early intervention can even result in full recovery.
+Early intervention often results in full recovery.